 Time and Materials type contracts may be used only after a written determination is made that no other contract type is suitable.
 In addition, the contract between CVTD and the Contractor must specify a ceiling price that the Contractor may not exceed except at its own risk.

+e.
 Other Federal Requirements Affecting the Property or Services to be Acquired – The

 solicitation and resulting contract must identify those Federal requirements that will

 affect contract scope and performance.

+f.
 Other Federal Requirements Affecting the Bidder or Offeror and the Contractor – The

 solicitation and resulting contract must identify all Federal requirements that a bidder or

 offeror must fulfill before and during contract performance.

+g.
 Reservation of Right to Award to Other Than the Low Bidder or Offeror – The

 solicitation must specifically reserve CVTD’s right to award a contract to other than the

 low bidder or offeror.

+h.
 Reservation of Right to Reject All Bids or Offers – The solicitation must specifically

 reserve CVTD’s right to reject all bids or offers.

 Evaluation Requirements